START-Hack/SIX_STARTHACK23/README.md

 ## <p align="center"> Judging Criteria: </p>

+- We want you to define what inclusion in financial services means to you.
+The greater reach of your solution the better.
-You will be judged on you Creativity, on the Ability for non-financial users to interact with the prototype and on your Design.
+- You will be judged on you Creativity,
+- On the Ability for non-financial users to interact with the prototype and,
+- On your visual design.

 ## <p align="center"> Point of Contact: </p>